 The vultures prune their feathers quietly as they perch in mutual anticipation, monitoring the television.
 They watch other vultures in a frenzy, picking away at information that isn't there.
-Is this spectacle within a spectacle compassion for mankind? manking: "Did you hear what happened to the President?"
+Is this spectacle within a spectacle compassion for mankind?
+"Did you hear what happened to the President?"
 Oh sure, but that was nothing.
 Did you hear what the media did?
-They killed Brady and then a short time later, with the power of a registered messiah, they raised him from the dead .... now that's news!
+They killed Brady and then a short time later, with the power of a registered messiah, they raised him from the dead . . . now that's news!
 (I just hope they can repeat that trick if need be.)
 When we ride these nauseous amusement park attractions, we neglect to hold each others hands.
 Who's to blame?
 No one forced us to pay the fare.
-Leuman Bairami photo is of David.
-(Please excuse where I've thumbtacked it to a board.)
-Thank you, a faithful alumni and fellow searcher, Peter Olive Arlington, MA
+Leuman Bairami To The Pointer: